 • That respect and love for the physical form is part of what makes Jenkins' direction so powerful: namely, we're allowed to see people's emotions on their faces.
 The acting and decisions happen silently, not, as is so often the case in the genre, blurted out in hacky text by characters who aren't allowed to have subtext.
 When Diana comes to a realization about the complicated nature and ceaseless cruelty of the human race, we actually see her working through it on camera.
 When another character makes a heroic decision, Jenkins gives the audience at least 7-10 extra seconds just of this one person having feelings, right in front of us.
 We are forced to reckon with the emotional weight of the story in a way that's bracingly fresh for the genre, and as a result, the film hits harder than almost any other superhero movie in recent memory.

 • There are still plenty of rough edges, though.
-Diana’s mother worries that “the more she learns, the sooner (Ares) will find her,” then says the same thing again a few minutes later in case you were in the bathroom or preoccupied fiddling with a candy wrapper or are just very slow.
-Yet for all Diana’s power and exploration in the world, Ares doesn’t seek her out or change his plans at all, so the women’s worries come off as a storytelling crutch, not a believable expression.
+Diana's mother worries that "the more she learns, the sooner (Ares) will find her," then says the same thing again a few minutes later in case you were in the bathroom or preoccupied fiddling with a candy wrapper or are just very slow.
+Yet for all Diana's power and exploration in the world, Ares doesn't seek her out or change his plans at all, so the women's worries come off as a storytelling crutch, not a believable expression.
 Plus the motley crew that Diana and Steve assemble to help them on their mission are totally worthless and could be eradicated from the story without losing a drop of its potency.
-They don’t help or affect the story in any real way, and eliminating them would also get rid of the cringe-inducing, hammer-to-nose moment in which Sameer (Saïd Taghmaoui) is awkwardly made to explain his squadmate’s PTSD by saying that people don’t always get to do what they want1, and that Sameer wants to be an actor but is “the wrong color.”
-There are almost countless better ways to visually underscore Sameer’s class status a century ago than to have him blurt out dialogue like this, and the ungainly nature of the scene undercuts any possibilty of emotional merit.
+They don't help or affect the story in any real way, and eliminating them would also get rid of the cringe-inducing, hammer-to-nose moment in which Sameer (Saïd Taghmaoui) is awkwardly made to explain his squadmate's PTSD by saying that people don't always get to do what they want[footnote]Even for comic book movies, this is a gloriously awkward and nonsensical segue.[/footnote], and that Sameer wants to be an actor but is "the wrong color."
+There are almost countless better ways to visually underscore Sameer's class status a century ago than to have him blurt out dialogue like this, and the ungainly nature of the scene undercuts any possibilty of emotional merit.
 It has the plastic feel of inauthencity.

 • Plus why does Diana age into a woman and then stop?
 Would she have kept aging if she'd stayed on Themyscira?
 Why did she stop aging in what looks like her early 30s while her mother and aunt appeared to stop aging in their early 50s?
 Why did her mother say Diana couldn't return if she left Themyscira, right after a discussion of fielding an army of Amazons to enter the world and fight Ares?
 Would they have been allowed to return?